Laura Roeder is the Entrepreneur We All Want to Be

 So purely from a business planning perspective, I planned to be off for at least two months, and that just forced me to optimize things.
 I always joke that everyone should be pregnant when they launch a business, because it's a great forcing function for making sure the business does not rely on you.
 You know the business has to keep not just going but growing.
 So that set me off right from day one making sure I had a business that was not dependent on me.

 That’s great.
-When we were at Founder Summit in 2021, Moritz Dausinger, who sold us Docparser and Mailparser, said something sort of similar.
+When we were at an event in 2021, Moritz Dausinger, who sold us Docparser and Mailparser, said something sort of similar.
 He lives in France, and many people there take August off.
 He wants to be able to do that, too, so his business needs to be able to run without him for a month every year.
 Maybe we’ll change the title of this post to “Why you need to get pregnant or live in France to be a successful entrepreneur” and go viral.

 Being serious though, I want to touch on something you said.
 You said you weren’t attached to MeetEdgar, but you also said you’re very attached to your identity as an entrepreneur.
 And I think that’s a really important distinction.
 Being an entrepreneur is different than your identity as the Founder and CEO of MeetEdgar.
 It’s broader than a single business.
 That probably makes selling and all sorts of other business decisions easier.